parnaljoshi/gsh-zebrafish-hackathon/README.md

     └── output/                  # Final results will be written here
 ```

-The list of safe harbors will be written to **`AnnotationData/output/Safe_harbors.bed`**.
-The directory will also contain a `.fasta` format file containing sequences of the correspoding safe harbor regions.
+The list of safe harbors will be written to **`Output/Safe_harbors.bed`**.
+The directory will also contain a `.fasta` format file containing sequences of the corresponding safe harbor regions.

 ---